scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute.
 - **Damage Type:** Arcane

 Magically enchant your weapon to fire a burst of energy with your next attack.
 You gain _Reach 1_ for the duration of the spell.
 Any physical damage you deal with your attack is converted to Arcane damage.
-On hit, roll an additional wound die.
+On hit, add a wound die to the damage roll.
 For every crit rolled in your attack change a wound die from your damage roll to a guaranteed wound.
 After making your attack the spell ends.

 Your reach increases by 1 for every level above the 1st.